Michael Morell: Hunter Biden laptop

-Criticism of Morell as a Biden Cabinet pick
+Criticism of Morell as a Biden cabinet pick

-In late 2020, Morell was mentioned as a possible candidate for Director of the Central Intelligence Agency in the Biden Administration.
-Ultimately, the post went to former United States Deputy Secretary of State and career diplomat Williams J. Burns.
+In late 2020, Morell was mentioned as a possible candidate for director of the Central Intelligence Agency in the Biden administration.
+Ultimately, the post went to former United States deputy secretary of state and career diplomat Williams J. Burns.

 When President-elect Biden was reportedly considering Morell for CIA director, Senate Intelligence Committee member Ron Wyden (D-Oregon) publicly charged Morell with being a "torture apologist" and said nomination for a cabinet post would be a "nonstarter."
-Daniel Jones, the lead investigator for the Senate Intelligence Committee’s torture report, was also critical of Morell.
+Daniel Jones, the lead investigator for the Senate Intelligence Committee's torture report, was also critical of Morell.
 Jones urged President-elect Biden not to nominate Morell, who was acting CIA Director during a portion of the Senate investigation.
 Jones said Morell had also failed to sufficiently discipline two CIA officials who destroyed videotapes of CIA torture incidents.

 In a February interview at the Michael Hayden Center at George Mason University, Morell said he was never formally considered for the post of CIA director.

-Views
+Writings and interviews

 Morell has written dozens of op-eds and given hundreds of media interviews since leaving government.
 His writings and interviews suggest the world is a dangerous place and that to keep the country safe, the United States must take a leadership role in the world, it must have strong allies with whom it works together on tough issues, and it must have a strong military, intelligence service, and diplomatic service in order to deter adversaries.
 Second, for the United States to be strong abroad, it must be strong at home.
 Morell says that "the most important determinant of a country's national security is the health of its economy and society" and that the thing that most keeps him up at night is the failure of our politicians to come together, to compromise, and to make decisions that move our economy and our society forward.

 On May 19, 2015, during his book tour, Morell stated on MSNBC that what Vice President Dick Cheney said publicly about Iraq's nuclear weapons program before the war in 2003 was inconsistent with the views of the intelligence community.
-MSNBC host Chris Matthews said: " ... here on Hardball last night, the top CIA official, the man who briefed President Bush on a daily basis, said that what Cheney said was not true.
+MSNBC host Chris Matthews said, "Here on Hardball last night, the top CIA official, the man who briefed President Bush on a daily basis, said that what Cheney said was not true.
 I've been doing this business for a long time, rarely do you get that Perry Mason moment.
 When the guy comes and just says, You know what?
 I'm the top briefer from the CIA for the president.
 I'm deputy DCI.
 I'm right there telling them all we knew, and we never knew and never said he had a nuclear weapon.
 And yet we went into war with that argument."